-The Plus HRP Polymer anti-Mouse kit is designed for the qualitative detection of antigens in fixed paraffinembedded tissue sections, in frozen tissue sections, and in cytological samples.
-It was developed for use in combination with monoclonal primary antibodies and sera obtained from mice.
+The Plus HRP Polymer anti-Rabbit is designed for the qualitative detection of antigens in fixed paraffinembedded tissue sections, in frozen tissue sections, and in cytological samples.
+It is developed for use in combination with mono- and polyclonal primary antibodies and sera obtained from rabbits.
 The reagent can be used for examining tissues fixed in different solutions, e.g. formalin (neutrally buffered), B5, Bouin, ethanol, or HOPE.